 Simple, right?
 Or perhaps a bit too simple?
 Okay, we hear you.
 We've outlined both processes in more depth below, including screenshots that will give you an idea of where everything you need to click is.

-You don't necessarily have to remove your personal information on Skype in order to cancel your account, but it does make you more difficult to find on Skype while you're waiting for Skype's customer service department to close your account.
+You don't necessarily have to remove your personal information on Skype in order to cancel your account, but it does make you more difficult to find while you're waiting for its customer service department to close your account.

 Open your Skype desktop program and log in.